jrmckenna/AWS-SageMaker-R-Workshop/RStudio-EC2/README.md

 (Image from [this blog post](https://aws.amazon.com/blogs/machine-learning/using-r-with-amazon-sagemaker/))

-3) Once in RStudio, run this line in the RStudio console to install `r-reticulate` environment and `sagemaker-python-sdk` package:
+3) Once in RStudio, run this line in the RStudio console to install `r-reticulate` environment and `sagemaker-python-sdk` package, and then you can use SageMaker in R:

 ```
 # Import reticulate library to interact with python